Josh-McFarlin/Firebase-Scheduled-Jobs/README.md

 Example cron-job service: https://cron-job.org/en/

-If your custom-functions take a while to complete, you will likely want to extend the timeout time of the executeJobs function, which can be done from the Google Cloud Functions dashboard by clicking on executeJobs and then clicking edit.
+If your functions in `custom-functions.ts` take longer than 9 minutes to complete, you will need to extend the timeout time of the `executeJobs` function, which can be done from the Google Cloud Functions dashboard by clicking on `executeJobs` and then clicking edit.

 ---